Excellent

 Peterborough's Shared Ownership Developments and Market Context

 Peterborough is one of the fastest-growing cities in the UK, with population growth of 17.4% between 2011 and 2021.
-This growth has driven active new-build development across the city and its surrounding villages.
+That growth has fed a very active new-build market across the city and its surrounding villages.
 Haddon Abbott is an active shared ownership development offering four-bedroom semi-detached homes from £87,500 for a 25% share and three-bedroom semis from £73,750 for a 25% share.
-Monarch Avenue (PE2 8SU) has shared ownership properties through SO Resi, operated by Home Group.
+Monarch Avenue, PE2 8SU, has shared ownership properties through SO Resi, operated by Home Group.

-Allison Homes East has multiple active sites in the broader Peterborough area, including 265 new homes at Eye (off Eyebury Road) with 80 affordable homes included, plus sites at Abbey Park in Thorney, Harriers Rest in Wittering, and Whittlesey Green in Whittlesey.
-Peterborough City Council targets 30% shared ownership tenure within affordable housing allocations, meaning most major new developments in the city include shared ownership properties.
+Allison Homes East has several active sites in the wider Peterborough area, including 265 new homes at Eye, off Eyebury Road, with 80 affordable homes included, plus sites at Abbey Park in Thorney, Harriers Rest in Wittering, and Whittlesey Green in Whittlesey.
+Peterborough City Council targets 30% shared ownership tenure within affordable housing allocations, so most major new developments in the city include shared ownership homes.

-The city's economic fundamentals support long-term housing demand.
-London Peterborough station is 46 minutes from London King's Cross, making the city a viable commuter base.
-ARU Peterborough opened its university campus in 2022, adding student and graduate population.
-Fletton Quays, the Queensgate Shopping Centre, and Peterborough Railway Station have all seen major redevelopment investment since 2005, adding 18,000 jobs and attracting 40,000 additional residents to the area.
+The city's economic base supports long-term housing demand.
+London Peterborough station is 46 minutes from London King's Cross, which keeps the city attractive as a commuter base.
+ARU Peterborough opened its university campus in 2022, adding to the student and graduate population.
+Fletton Quays, the Queensgate Shopping Centre, and Peterborough Railway Station have all had major redevelopment investment since 2005, creating 18,000 jobs and bringing 40,000 additional residents into the area.

-For shared ownership buyers and sellers in Peterborough, understanding the distinction between a shared ownership valuation and a structural survey matters.
-Our RICS Red Book report establishes the open market value - it does not assess building condition in the way a Level 2 or Level 3 survey does.
-If you are staircasing towards full ownership and want to understand the property's structural condition before committing to the final tranche, a separate RICS Level 3 Building Survey is appropriate.
+For shared ownership buyers and sellers in Peterborough, the difference between a shared ownership valuation and a structural survey matters.
+Our RICS Red Book report sets the open market value, it does not look at building condition in the way a Level 2 or Level 3 survey does.
+If you are staircasing towards full ownership and want to understand the property's structural condition before committing to the final tranche, a separate RICS Level 3 Building Survey is the right choice.
 We offer both services across all PE postcodes.

 Shared Ownership Valuation Questions for Peterborough